Five Greatest Heels in Professional Wrestling

 2. MJF (Maxwell Jacob Friedman)

 I won't lie.
 I only became familiar with MJF earlier this year.
 But everything I have seen from him has been absolutely amazing.
-Most of you have only seen him from All Elite Wrestling, or Being the Elite but if you get a chance, watch Major League Wrestling.
-This guy is heel genius and in the future will be the top heel in the entire industry.
-He's cocky, arrogant, punches both above and below his weight, and commits the greatest cardinal sin that solidifies him as a top bad guy - wearing a scarf.
+Most of you have only seen him from All Elite Wrestling or Being the Elite, but if you get a chance, watch Major League Wrestling.
+This guy is a heel genius and in the future will be the top heel in the entire industry.
+He's cocky, arrogant, punches both above and below his weight, and commits the greatest cardinal sin that solidifies him as a top bad guy—wearing a scarf.

 He mocked a paraplegic wrestler in a battle royal, antagonizing and singling him out as easy prey.
 He intentionally called room service to interrupt an interview conducted in his hotel by Chris Van Vliet.
 He starts every match by telling the audience exactly what he thinks of them.
 He is a type of heel genius I haven't ever seen, and mark my words, in five years time, he will be number one on this list.